Republic of Molossia: Flag

 The flag of the Republic of Molossia, called the Grand Triune, is a rectangle with a blue stripe on the top, a white stripe on the middle and a green stripe on the bottom.
 The blue bar symbolizes strength and the desert sky; the white bar symbolizes purity and the mountains; the green bar symbolizes both prosperity and the Molossian landscape.
 It is the flag of Sierra Leone flipped upside-down.

 Culture

 Environmental care

 Plastic bags and incandescent lightbulbs are banned in the Republic due to their effect on the environment.
 Catfish and walruses are also banned due to their non-presence in the micronation whatsoever.

 Laws

 Detonating any nuclear device inside of the nation will result in a 500 Valora fine; about 400 USD.
 It is against the law to play percussion instruments inside of bathrooms, and sunshine is guaranteed for all.

 Anthem

 The National Anthem of the Republic of Molossia is Fair Molossia Is Our Home.
-The music was composed by Simon-Pierre Boka Di Mpasi Londi and lyrics were written by the President of Molossia.
+The music was composed by Simon-Pierre Boka and lyrics were written by the President of Molossia.